religiosa1/git-webhook-receiver/README.md

 ## Logging

-By default, action outputs and logs are stored persistently in two SQLite
-databases: one for app logs and one for actions and their output.
+By default, action outputs are stored in a SQLITE database.
+Logs by default are only output to stdout to be captured by journalctl, but they can also be stored persistently in a separate db, in case you want to expose them through an endpoint.
+This is controlled with the `logs_db_file` config option.

-By default, actions db filename is `actions.sqlite3`, logs db filename is `logs.sqlite3`.
-This filenames are controlled by the `actions_db_file` and `logs_db_file` fields in the config correspondingly.
+By default, actions db filename is `actions.sqlite3`.
+This filenames are controlled by the `actions_db_file`.

-Setting those config values to an empty string will disable the persistent on storage of this information and in turn will also disable the corresponding HTTP-API and/or CLI subcommands.

 Actions' output is stored in the db once the action is completed.
 While the action is still in progress, data is stored in a temporary file.

+Setting those config values to an empty string will disable the persistent on storage of this information and in turn will also disable the corresponding HTTP-API and/or CLI subcommands.

 Both databases use [Write-Ahead Logging](https://www.sqlite.org/wal.html).
 This means, in addition to the file specified in the config, the app will also